Ordinal logic

 In mathematics, ordinal logic is a logic associated with an ordinal number by recursively adding elements to a sequence of previous logics.
 The concept was introduced in 1938 by Alan Turing in his PhD dissertation at Princeton in view of Gödel's incompleteness theorems.

-While Gödel showed that every logic system suffers from some form of incompleteness, Turing focused on a method so that a complete system of logic may be constructed from a given system of logic.
-By repeating the process a sequence L1, L2, … of logic is obtained, each more complete than the previous one.
+While Gödel showed that every recursively enumerable axiomatic system that can interpret basic arithmetic suffers from some form of incompleteness, Turing focused on a method so that a complete system of logic may be constructed from a given system of logic.
+By repeating the process, a sequence L1, L2, … of logic is obtained, each more complete than the previous one.
 A logic L can then be constructed in which the provable theorems are the totality of theorems provable with the help of the L1, L2, … etc. Thus Turing showed how one can associate logic with any constructive ordinal.